zhijieshi/mathcounts/problems/average-3digits-2019.md

 | 1 | 9 | 2|
 | 1 | 9 | 9|

-There are a total of 16 numbers that have 1 in hundreds place and all digits are in the set.
+There are a total of 16 such kind of numbers.
 Why?
-It is because there are four choices at the tens place and four choices at the units place.
+Because there are four choices at the tens place and four choices at the units place.

-You may continue to list similar the numbers that have 2 or 9 in the hundreds place.
+You may continue to list numbers that have 2 or 9 in the hundreds place.
 Each gives you 16 numbers.
 The pattern in the tens and units places are the same.
 In total you will have 48 3-digit numbers that all their digits are in the set {2, 0, 1, 9}.
-You can then compute their mean.
+You can then compute the mean.

 However, it will take a while to add up 48 numbers, even if you use a calculator.
 Is there a faster way?